Marie Corelli

-Mary Mackay (1 May 1855 – 21 April 1924), also called Minnie Mackey, and known by her pseudonym Marie Corelli (/kəˈrɛli/, also /kɒˈ-/, /kɔːˈ-, koʊˈ-/), was an English novelist.
+Mary Mackay (1 May 1855 – 21 April 1924), also called Minnie Mackey and known by her pseudonym Marie Corelli (/kəˈrɛli/, also /kɒˈ-/, /kɔːˈ-, koʊˈ-/), was an English novelist.

-From the appearance of her first novel A Romance of Two Worlds in 1886, she became a bestselling fiction-writer, her works largely concerned with Christianity, reincarnation, astral projection and mysticism.
+From the appearance of her first novel A Romance of Two Worlds in 1886, she became a bestselling fiction-writer, her works were largely concerned with Christianity, reincarnation, astral projection and mysticism.
 Yet despite her many distinguished patrons, she was often ridiculed by critics.
 Corelli lived her later years in Stratford-upon-Avon, whose historic buildings she fought hard to preserve.

 Life and writings

 Early life

 Mary Mills was born in London to Mary Elizabeth Mills, a servant of the Scottish poet and songwriter Dr Charles Mackay, her biological father, who was married to another woman at the time of young Mary's conception.
-After his first wife died, he married Mary Elizabeth, whereupon their daughter Mary took the "Mackey" surname.
-For the rest of her life, Mary / Marie would attempt to conceal her illegitimacy, and to that end disseminated a number of romantic falsehoods about her parentage and upbringing, including stories of adoption and noble Italian ancestry.
-Her unreliability as a source complicates the task of reconstructing her biography.
+After his first wife died, he married Mary Elizabeth, whereupon their daughter Mary took the "Mackay" surname.
+For the rest of her life, Mary / Marie would attempt to conceal her illegitimacy, and to that end disseminated a number of romantic falsehoods about her parentage and upbringing, including stories of adoption or descent from the Italian nobility.
+Her unreliability as a narrator complicates the task of reconstructing her biography.
+Recent research suggests that Corelli may even have been adopted by Mackay and Mills from another family, the Codys.

 In 1866, eleven-year-old Mary was sent to a Parisian convent (or in some accounts, an English school staffed by nuns) to further her education.
 She returned home four years later in 1870.